Sampsoon/hover/DESGIN.md

 * Scrub inputs to service workers
 * Scrub output html such as the style map
 * Have ability to select local LLMs
-* Keep popup on screen when user moves mouse over it
-* Look into removing styling cashing
 * Handle large inputs.
 Maybe in chucks?

 ### House Keeping
 * Clean up `processCodeBlocks.ts`
 * Clean up state management